aptech/docs/docs/CR-strsect.rst

 ----------------
 .. function:: y = strsect(str, start, len)

-    :param str: data from which the segment is to be obtained
+    :param str: data from which the string segment is to be obtained.
     :type str: string or scalar

     :param start: the index of the substring in *str*.
 The index of the first character is 1.